espnet/espnet/CONTRIBUTING.md

 ``` console
 ./ci/test_python.sh
 ```
+Followings are some useful tips when you are using pytest:

-To create a new test file. write functions named like `def test_yyy(...)` in files like `test_xxx.py` under `test/`.
+- To create a new test file. write functions named like `def test_yyy(...)` in files like `test_xxx.py` under `test/`.
 [Pytest](https://docs.pytest.org/en/latest/) will automatically test them.
-Note that, [pytest-timeouts](https://pypi.org/project/pytest-timeouts/) raises **an error when any tests exceed 2.0 sec**.
+- Note that, [pytest-timeouts](https://pypi.org/project/pytest-timeouts/) raises **an error when any tests exceed 2.0 sec**.
 To keep unit tests fast, please avoid large parameters, dynamic imports, and file access.
 If your unit test really needs more time, you can annotate your test function with `@pytest.mark.timeout(sec)`.
-You can find pytest fixtures in `test/conftest.py`.
+- You can find pytest fixtures in `test/conftest.py`.
 [They finalize unit tests.](https://docs.pytest.org/en/latest/fixture.html#using-fixtures-from-classes-modules-or-projects)
+- As it is important to make sure that the unit test covers more codes, we recommend you to use `pytest --cov-report term-missing --cov=<target_dir> tests/` to check the status of test coverage.
+For more details, please refer to [coverage-test](https://pytest-cov.readthedocs.io/en/latest/readme.html).
+- For unit tests, we recommend you to separate large tests (e.g., `test_e2e_xxx.py`) into smaller ones, each one should test only methods/operations inside one file when it's possible.

 ### 4.2 Bash scripts